 The City real estate TAX RATE has INCREASED 47% since 2007.
-This is about $2,000 for the average Fairfax household.
+This cost about $2,000 for the average Fairfax household.

-After years of declining or flat home prices, the total assessed values of our homes INCREASED more than 8% from 2010 to 2013.
-This improved value, while welcome, causes our taxes to INCREASE - even without any change to the tax rate.
+The assessed values of our homes have finally INCREASED.
+This improved value is good news if you are selling your home, but it causes our taxes to INCREASE - even without any change to the tax rate.

-Yet in 2012 and 2013 our REAL ESTATE TAX rate was dramatically INCREASED by nearly 16%.
-This huge tax hike on top of increased values cost the average City family more than $1,000 in just two years.
+Yet our REAL ESTATE TAX rate has dramatically INCREASED with another big increase planned for this year (from $0.94 to $1.08 in just 5 years).
+These huge tax hikes on top of increased values cost the average City family more than $1,000 in just two years.

-If I am elected to City Council, I will dedicate my time and experience to reducing the tax rates and tightening the budget.
+If I am elected to a second term on City Council, I will continue to dedicate my time and experience to reducing the tax rates and tightening the budget.
 I will never forget that it's YOUR money.

 * City figures from City of Fairfax Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2015.